GHJMorsink/udis/README.md

 Support for labels:
 Use of the processor file '6502_labels.py' (use in the command line "-c 6502_labels") will give some support for labels.
 The location/value of labels should be defined in a file named equal to the binary file but with extension '.lbl'.
-It must be a plain ascii text file containing the label name followed ba a comma and the hexadecimal value of the label.
-On the code address of the label an extra line in the result is ginen with the label followed by a colon.
+It must be a plain ascii text file containing the label name followed by a comma and the hexadecimal value of the label.
+On the code address of the label an extra line in the result is given with the label followed by a colon.
 Futher all mnenomics using the labeladdress is replaced with the mnenomic using the label name.

 In the examples map you will find an example for the ROMs as contained in the Acorn Atom.